Chad Hugo

 Charles Edward Hugo (born February 24, 1974) is an American record producer.
-He is one half of the production duo the Neptunes, which he formed alongside Pharrell Williams in 1992.
+He was one half of the production duo the Neptunes, which he formed alongside Pharrell Williams in 1992.
 His production work with the duo has been credited on three decades of pop, contemporary R&B, and hip-hop releases.
 He was also a member of the band N.E.R.D., alongside Williams and Shay Haley, and co-founded the record label Star Trak Entertainment with Williams in 2001.
 In contrast to Williams, Hugo does not perform vocals on records.

 Early life

 Hugo was born in Portsmouth, Virginia, to a Filipino-American family.
 His mother was a lab technician and his father served in the United States Navy.
 His exploration of music included recording mixtapes in his home using a boombox, and writing a paper about Robert Moog after learning about synthesizers from the news, which sparked an interest in electronic musical equipment.
 He later joined his school band, playing the saxophone, through which he met Pharrell Williams, with whom he began producing music.
 They formed the Neptunes, and in 1992, upon entering a local talent contest, they were discovered by Teddy Riley, whose studio was close to their school.
 Williams introduced Hugo to Shay Haley, with whom they formed the group N.E.R.D. in 1999.
-During high school Hugo worked as a professional DJ, performing at local church events, and he and Williams also met and begin collaborating with brothers Pusha T and No Malice of Clipse, recording in Hugo's bedroom in his parents' attic.
+During high school Hugo worked as a professional DJ, performing at local church events, and he and Williams also met and begin collaborating with brothers Pusha T and Malice of Clipse, recording in Hugo's bedroom in his parents' attic.